cinghie/wordpress-gogo-example/README.md

  - 'gogodigital-example-input' to 'your-input-name'
  - inputExample to inputYourName
  - 'Example' to 'Sidebar Menu Title'
- - 'Gogodigital Example Plugin' to 'Your Plugin Page Title'
+ - 'Gogodigital Example' to 'Your Plugin Page Title'